Quantitative marked length spectrum rigidity: Introduction

 The marked length spectrum $\mathcal{L}_g$ of a closed Riemannian manifold $(M, g)$ of negative curvature is a function on the free homotopy classes of closed curves in $M$ which assigns to each class the length of its unique geodesic representative.
 Since the set of free homotopy classes of closed curves in $M$ can be identified with conjugacy classes in the fundamental group $\Gamma$ of $M$, we will write $\mathcal{L}_g(\gamma)$ for the length of the unique geodesic representative of the conjugacy class of $\gamma \in \Gamma$ with respect to the metric $g$.

 To what extent the function $\mathcal{L}_g$ determines the metric $g$ is a question that has long been of interest.
-Notably, it has been conjectured that the marked length spectrum completely determines the metric, i.e. if $g$ and $g_0$ are negatively curved metrics on $M$ satisfying $\mathcal{L}_{g} = \mathcal{L}_{g_0}$ then $g$ and $g_0$ are isometric; see \cite[Conjecture 3.1]{burnskatok}.
-This marked length spectrum rigidity is known to be true in certain cases, such as \cite{otalMLS, croke90} in dimension 2, \cite{ham99symplectic, BCGnegcurv} in dimension at least 3 when one of the manifolds is assumed be locally symmetric, and \cite{GL19, GKL19} if the metrics are assumed to be sufficiently close in a suitable $C^k$ topology.
+Notably, it has been conjectured that the marked length spectrum completely determines the metric, ie, if $g$ and $g_0$ are negatively curved metrics on $M$ satisfying $\mathcal{L}_{g} = \mathcal{L}_{g_0}$ then $g$ and $g_0$ are isometric; see \cite[Conjecture 3.1]{burnskatok}.
+This marked length spectrum rigidity is known to be true in certain cases, due to Otal and Croke (independently) in dimension 2 \cite{otalMLS, croke90}, Hamenst{\"a}dt in dimension at least 3 when one of the manifolds is assumed be locally symmetric (also using work of Besson--Courtois--Gallot)\cite{ham99symplectic, BCGnegcurv}, and Guillarmou--Lefeuvre if the metrics are assumed to be sufficiently close in a suitable $C^k$ topology \cite{GL19, GKL22}.
 There are other partial results, including generalizations beyond negative curvature; see the introduction to \cite{GL19} for a more extensive history of the problem.

 Still, even in the cases where rigidity does hold, there is more to be understood about to what extent the marked length spectrum determines the metric.
 Namely, if two homotopy-equivalent manifolds have marked length spectra which are not equal but are close, is there some sense in which the metrics are close to being isometric?